top of page

 It was a classic tale of Girl meets Europe.

 Girl does all the things every girl dreams of doing in Europe.
-She has a picnic under the Eiffel tower.
+She has a picnic under the Eiffel Tower.
 She throws foreign currency into a fountain.
-She makes friends on Contiki that will always be her family.
+She makes friends on a Contiki Tour who will always be her family.
 She even tries a weed brownie in Amsterdam (wanting the feeling of being high but without having to smoke, which hurts her throat).
-All at once, Europe and Girl become inseparable.
+All at once, Europe and Girl are inseparable.

 At every border crossing, Girl takes to social media to express her ever increasing gratitude for Europe’s generous hospitality.
-‘Thanks for having me Greece!’ she writes beneath one photo of herself in front of the sunset on the Santorini coast, before firing off a warning to her next host: ‘Watch out Barcelona!
+‘Thanks for having me, Greece!’ she writes beneath one photo of herself in front of a Santorini sunset, before firing off a warning to her next host: ‘Watch out, Barcelona!
 Here I come!’
-Girl usually finds it rather difficult to write captions, much harder than choosing the photo—despite a vast gallery of photos on her phone of the same thing that are almost impossible to distinguish from one another, there’s always one or two that separate themselves from the pack, you know?
+Girl usually finds it difficult to write captions, much harder than choosing the photo—despite an extensive gallery of photos on her phone of the same thing that are nearly impossible to distinguish from one another, there’s always one or two that separate themselves from the pack, you know?
 But captions in Europe seem to just write themselves!
-And to every photo posted, Girl’s friends from home write back with endearment.
+And on every posted photo, Girl’s friends from home comment gushingly.

 “You go girl!” writes one.